Sexual health clinics are open with limited capacity as a result of COVID-19 pandemic. Walk-in hours are not offered at this time.

 Sexually transmitted and blood borne infection services for all ages

-- Gonorrhea and chlamydia testing
+- Chlamydia, gonorrhea, and syphilis testing

 - HIV testing (anonymous and confidential)